 Dogs love to chase.
 Their four legs are designed for running.
-A Pit Bull can reach a top speed of 30 miles per hour (mph).
+A Pitbull can reach a top speed of 30 miles per hour (mph).
 That’s about 100 feet in 2 seconds.
 The average speed of Olympic gold medalist, Usain Bolt is 23.35 mph in his prime.

 You are not faster than Usain.
 Unless the dog is a Dachshund, Corgi, or has arthritis, the canine creature will quickly catch you in a race.

 Check the door handle of a nearby parked car.
-It could provide a safe haven when unlocked.
+It could provide a haven when unlocked.
 If you have physical agility and the dog is more than 500 feet (10 city residential lots) away, you might have 10–12 seconds to scale a nearby fence.
 It helps to know if there is a dog in the yard you choose.
 In this regard, it is useful to know your neighbors.

 When you rule out running and climbing, the remaining option is to stand your ground.
-There is not one trick for every occasion.
+There is no one trick for every occasion.
 Dog temperaments differ.
 A docile pet sometimes escapes through an opening in the backyard fence.

-In an authoritative voice, I once commanded a dog that leapt atop a 6-foot wall, “Get down!”
+In an authoritative voice, I once commanded a dog that leaped atop a 6-foot wall, “Get down!”
 He obeyed.
 It would be great if we could avert all dog attacks by ordering animals to sit!